yihui/yihui.org/content/en/2022-05-19-tinytex-full.md

-As I mentioned in the [previous post](/en/2022/05/tinytex-changes/#migrating-to-the-rstudio-org-on-github), we planned to move the tinytex-related repositories from my personal account on Github to `rstudio`, which is done now.
+As I mentioned in the [previous post](/en/2022/05/tinytex-changes/#migrating-to-the-rstudio-org-on-github), we planned to move the tinytex-related repositories from my personal account on GitHub to `rstudio`, which is done now.
 In this post, I want to mention one thing that has actually existed for a long time but never been publicly
 mentioned: the full TeX Live bundle, as one of the [variations of TinyTeX](https://github.com/rstudio/tinytex-releases/#releases).